Treating panic disorder

-The main aim of treatment for panic disorder is to reduce the number of panic attacks that you have, and to help ease the severity of your symptoms.
+The main aim in treating panic disorder is to reduce the number of panic attacks and ease the severity of symptoms.

-The two main types of treatment for panic disorder are:
+Psychological therapy and medication are the two main types of treatment for panic disorder.

-Before you begin any form of treatment, your GP will discuss all of your options with you, outlining the advantages of each type of treatment, while also making you aware of any possible risks or side effects.
+Before starting any form of treatment, your GP will discuss all of the options with you, outlining the advantages of each type and making you aware of any possible risks or side effects.

-It is important for you to understand what your treatment will involve.
-If you do not understand something that your GP has told you, make sure that you ask them to explain it to you in more detail.
+It's important you understand what your treatment will involve.
+If you don't understand something your GP has told you, ask them to explain it in more detail.

 Cognitive behavioural therapy

-Psychological therapy has proven long-term benefits, and it is the recommended form of treatment for panic disorder.
-If you have psychological therapy for panic disorder, it will usually be in the form of CBT.
+Psychological therapy has proven long-term benefits and it's recommended for treating panic disorder.
+It will usually take the form of cognitive behavioural therapy (CBT).

-CBT is thought to be one of the most effective forms of treatment for panic disorder.
-It is a psychological treatment, and will involve you having weekly sessions where you talk to a therapist.
+CBT is thought to be one of the most effective psychological treatments for panic disorder.
+It involves having regular sessions with a therapist.

-For example, the therapist may talk to you about the way you react when you have a panic attack, and what you think about when you are experiencing an attack.
+The therapist may discuss with you how you react when you have a panic attack and what you think about when you're experiencing an attack.

-The National Institute for Health and Clinical Excellence (NICE) recommend a total of seven to 14 hours of CBT, completed within a period of four months.
-Your treatment will usually involve having a one to two hour session, once a week.
+The National Institute for Health and Care Excellence (NICE) recommends a total of seven to 14 hours of CBT to be completed within a four month period.
+Treatment will usually involve having a weekly one to two hour session.

-NICE also recommend that in certain situations a shorter programme of CBT may be appropriate.
-This shorter programme can involve a reduced number of hours of CBT with ‘homework’ being set between sessions so that you can practice what has been achieved after each session.
+NICE also recommends that in certain situations a shorter programme of CBT may be appropriate.
+This can involve a reduced number of hours of CBT with ‘homework’ being set between sessions so that you can practice what you've learnt after each session.

-During your course of CBT, you should visit your GP regularly so that they can assess your progress and see how you are doing.
+You should visit your GP regularly while you're having CBT so that they can assess your progress and see how you're doing.

-Support groups, such as Anxiety UK and Triumph Over Phobia UK, will be able to provide you with useful information and advice about how to effectively manage your panic disorder, and they are also a good way of meeting other people who have similar experiences of the condition.
+Support groups can provide useful information and advice about how you can effectively manage your panic disorder.
+They're also a good way of meeting other people who've had similar experiences of the condition.